 Kassim & Ndumbaro (2022) assert that after the couple knows the benefits and perks of family planning, they immediately adhere to the practice.
 Their reason is to lessen the economic burden of having a big family where they can fulfill the needs and wants of their children physiologically, security, attention, and love.
 On the other hand, based on a study by Alenezi & Haridi (2020) reported that women with children who are currently using family planning because the majority of them want to space childbirth to recover their health and energy from being pregnant for nine (9) months rather than limiting it.

-ANOVA Test for differences between KAP when grouped according to their religion and educational attainment Category Sum of Df F Sig.
-Decision squares
+Table 13.
+ANOVA test for difference between KAP when grouped according to their religion and educational attainment.